Integrating vocational training into the challenges of the industry of the future

 • How can we make jobs in the industry of the future accessible to a wide range of job seekers?

-• How can operators be trained to use new technologies and fit into new organisations?
+• How can we train operators to use new technologies and adapt to new organizational structures?

 • What skills do operators and technicians already need, and above all what skills will be required in the next stages of automation 4.0?